 Information Automatically Collected

-We may automatically collect, store and use the following information about your visit to University of Connecticut websites in order to enhance your user experience with our websites, and for the University to better assess and enhance its programming and services to meet the academic, research and outreach mission of the University:
+We may automatically collect, store and use the following information about your visit to University of Connecticut websites in order to enhance your user experience with our websites, and for the University to better assess and enhance its programming and services to meet the academic, medical, research and outreach missions of the University:

 - Routing information such as the Internet domain and Internet Protocol (IP) address from which you accessed the site.
 Routing information is used to route the requested web page to your computer for viewing.

 - Essential technical information such as pages accessed; time and date accessed; operating system used; type of browser used; information about the website from which you accessed this website and connection statistics (e.g. ports, number bytes, number packets, time of first and last packet, etc.).
 Essential technical information is used for such purposes as helping to respond to your request in an appropriate format and helping to plan website improvements.